ealeksandrov/ealeksandrov.github.io/_posts/2014-02-25-osx-quick-look-plugin-development.markdown

 Manual profile selection may be sometimes required.
 In TestFlight autouploading script, for example.
 Choosing right profile from this pile of identical icons is quite a problem.

-As a first solution, I started using the open-source [Provisioning] project (https://github.com/chockenberry/Provisioning), then closed-source (but more beautiful and detailed) [ipaql](http://ipaql.com/).
+As a first solution, I started using the open-source [Provisioning](https://github.com/chockenberry/Provisioning) project, then closed-source (but more beautiful and detailed) [ipaql](http://ipaql.com/).
 Need in own open solution arisen after the `ipaql` maintainer added OS X Mavericks compatibility only six months after the release and still repairing apps' icons generation.

 Here's what I got - [ProvisionQL](https://github.com/ealeksandrov/ProvisionQL).
 Supported file types for thumbnails and previews generation: